How to Restore Your Credit After a Bankruptcy

 Posted on 02/27/2018 at 04:12 PM by Lisa Pendroy

 Tax season is upon us and as the focus for Americans comes back to finances, it is important to reflect on your own.
 Bankruptcy can be a big and scary decision that is often seen as temporary relief that then changes to long-term suffering due to the negative effects it has on your credit.
-This is a common misconception about bankruptcy.
+This is a common misconception about bankruptcy services.
 A bankruptcy stays on your credit report for 10 years.
 However, credit recovery can start immediately after your debts are discharged.
-If you are considering bankruptcy or have already filed, preparing for life after is essential for recovery.
+If you have already filed or are considering filing for a Chapter 13, Chapter 7, or Business Bankruptcy, preparing for life after is essential for recovery.
 The advice outlined below will help put you on track to rebuild your credit.

 CHECK YOUR CREDIT REPORT